 In this digital era, consumers prefer human-curated/tailored/custom content.
-As they become more and more tech-savvy, the broadcast and media technology service providers are leveraging the cutting-edge technology to automate the process and serve what users want.
+As they become more and more tech-savvy, broadcast and media technology service providers are leveraging cutting-edge technology to automate the process and serve what users want.

 Netflix integrated the power of Artificial Intelligence to recommend content to the users, based on their viewing preferences.
-This also results in video compression, delivery and an opportunity to automate workflows.
+This also results in video compression, delivery, and an opportunity to automate workflows.

 Harnessing the features of artificial intelligence and algorithms will offer better, more targeted recommendations and in turn, a better user experience.
-Not only AI, but companies are also doing their best to develop blockchain-based business models, keeping in mind the blockchain technology trends, to solve potential issues including security, payment and managing digital rights.
+Not only AI, but companies are also doing their best to develop blockchain-based business models, keeping in mind the blockchain technology trends, to solve potential issues including security, payment, and managing digital rights.

 However, such a generation is more likely to be unaffected by the conventional way of broadcasting.
-They rely on their devices to keep themselves informed and distract more than ever.
+They rely on their devices to keep themselves informed and distract themselves more than ever.

-“Different age groups now have very different patterns of media consumption, and this is likely to persist.” says Les Binet, Group Head of Effectiveness (adam&eveDDB)
+“Different age groups now have very different patterns of media consumption, and this is likely to persist,” says Les Binet, Group Head of Effectiveness (adam&eveDDB)